 - Specific frequencies or frequency ranges are used in calculation.

 - Specific load impedances are used in calculation.

 So the damping factor specification is measured at certain frequencies into a fixed load.
-This yields a simplified result that really only takes into account the variation in the amplifier’s output impedance.
+This yields a simplified result that only considers the variation in the amplifier's output impedance.